typeswarm/traefik/README.md

     //...etc
 };

-//This is how you add Traefic instance spec = mergeComposeConfigurations(
+//This is how you add Traefik instance spec = mergeComposeConfigurations(
     spec,
     Traefik({